argiepiano/alt_login/README.txt

 Alternate login module -- README

-written by Chad Phillips: thehunmonkgroup at yahoo dot com
+written by Chad Phillips: thehunmonkgroup at gee mail dot com
 ****************************************************

 This module provides an interface that allows registered users to use a login